Algorithmic Shadow Spectroscopy: Shadow spectroscopy

 The procedure is repeated for each time increment and is thus used overall $\ttot$ times from which the total sample complexity follows. \end{proof}

 The above statement guarantees us that we can obtain a large number $ $ of signals with logarithmic efficiency.
-However each signal is burdened with shot noise $S_i(t) + \mathcal{E}_i(t)$ such that the variance of the random fluctuations $|\mathcal{E}_i(t)| \leq \epsilon$ is globally bounded by the precision parameter $\epsilon$ inherited from classical shadows.
+However each signal is still burdened with shot noise $S_i(t) + \mathcal{E}_i(t)$ such that the variance of the random fluctuations $|\mathcal{E}_i(t)| \leq \epsilon$ is globally bounded by the precision parameter $\epsilon$ inherited from classical shadows.
 One might feel tempted to average the signals as $\sum_i S_i(t)$.
 However, as we show, each signal is phase shifted by an amount that is specific to each observable as

 Here we have used that $I_{ikl}= |I_{ikl}| e^{- i \phi_{ikl}} = c_k^* c_l \langle k | O_i | l \rangle$.
-Since averaging over phase-shifted cosines may even cancel out the signal and since the individual phase shifts are not known in advance, ultimately, our problem becomes that of finding the most intense common frequency components across a series of noisy signals.
+Since averaging over phase-shifted cosines may even cancel out the signal, and that individual phase shifts are not known in advance, our problem ultimately becomes that of finding the most intense common frequency components across a collection of noisy signals that share common harmonics.